-The proposed algorithm works well for the examples.
+The proposed algorithm works well for the example shown here and for other examples that are not shown because of space considerations.
 The most important positive and negative rules are retrieved successfully.
 The proposed significance definition combines measures of accuracy and coverage and serves as a quality measure of rules.
 Also, the significance identifies positive and negative rules, similar to the positive region and negative region in rough sets.